Ady-6720/AIStudyBuddy/README.md

 [Add screenshots of key features]

 ---
-Built with ❤️ by [Your Team Name]
+Built with ❤️ by Aditya, magnus, Bokyung, Jeff, William

-Would you like me to:
-1. Add more technical details?
-2. Include setup instructions?
-3. Add contribution guidelines?
-4. Include API documentation?